center-for-threat-informed-defense/defending-ot-with-attack/docs/architecture.rst

 .. image:: ./_static/assets.png

 The below table provides descriptions for each of the 21 identified Defending OT with ATT&CK Architecture Assets.
 All assets can be mapped to
 ATT&CK for Enterprise's platforms and/or ATT&CK for ICS' assets.
-There are nine assets where ATT&CK for ENterprise and ATT&CK for ICS overlap:
+There are nine assets where ATT&CK for Enterprise and ATT&CK for ICS overlap:

 * Control Server
 * Human-Machine Interface (HMI)